 Position overview: Social Workers at The Equity Project (TEP) Charter School serve as the primary leaders of mental health services for TEP students and families, design and implement (proactive and preventative) programs that promote social and emotional health, and respond to day-to-day student issues and unanticipated crises.
 Each Social Worker at The Equity Project (TEP) Charter School focuses his/her efforts on the students, families, and teachers of one specific cohort.

-Position overview: TEP Social Workers serve as the primary coordinators of mental health services for TEP students and families, design and implement programs that promote social and emotional health, and respond to day-to-day student issues and unanticipated crises.
-Each Social Worker at TEP focuses his/her efforts on the students, families, and teachers in one specific cohort.
-In this role, you will serve as the Social Worker for TEP's 2019 Kindergarten Cohort.
-You will then move up with this cohort of students throughout their time at TEP until they graduate TEP in 8th grade!
-This is an amazing opportunity to become a part of TEP history and to form long-lasting relationships with students and families as they navigate the road from Kindergarten through adolescence.
+In this role, you will serve as the Social Worker for TEP's Third Grade Cohort.
+You will then move up with this cohort of students throughout their time at TEP until they graduate in 8th grade!
+This is an amazing opportunity for an experienced and creative clinician who thrives in an autonomous environment, is passionate about child and family work, and is seeking to form long-lasting relationships with students and families as they navigate the road from Kindergarten through adolescence.

 Mental health and counseling services

 - Provide regular counseling to students and families in need of social and emotional support; this includes both mandated counseling to students with IEPs (Individualized Education Plans) as well as individual and group counseling to other students in need

 - Coordinate the delivery of mental health and family services at community-based organizations for students and families requiring outside services